CPL-1/CPL-1/README.md

 ### How I build CPL-1?

-### Cloning limine
+#### Cloning limine

-CPL-1 uses limine bootloader ("https://github.com/limine-bootloader/limine")
+CPL-1 uses limine bootloader ("https://github.com/limine-bootloader/limine").
+It should be cloned together with this repo if you use --recursive option

 #### Source watcher